bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## Load `set_policy.jl`

-The model contains a number of switch variables which control which monetary policy function is used and which fiscal policy function is used at each period of the simulation.
-For convenience we have included functions `set_mp!()` and `set_fp!()`, which are defined in [`set_policy.jl`](set_policy.jl).
+The model contains a number of switch variables to control which monetary policy function is used and which fiscal policy function is used at each period of the simulation.
+For convenience, we have included functions `set_mp!()` and `set_fp!()`, which are defined in [`set_policy.jl`](set_policy.jl).

 ```@repl frbus